dwil2444/dwil2444.github.io/content/about.md

 hide_title: true
 ---

-I am a Computer Science PhD student at the University of Virginia, co-advised by [Matthew Dwyer](https://matthewbdwyer.github.io/) & [Yangfeng Ji](https://yangfengji.net/).
+I am a Computer Science PhD student at the University of Virginia, co-advised by [Matthew Dwyer](https://matthewbdwyer.github.io/) and [Yangfeng Ji](https://yangfengji.net/).
 I am a member of both the [LESS Lab](https://less-lab-uva.github.io/)  and [ILP-Lab](https://uvanlp.org/) .

 #### Research Interests